At WHCC, we believe God has brought us together in community for a purpose that extends beyond ourselves.

 Serve locally by joining W’s Mission of Yahweh team, or mentoring at Westwood.

-Please contact our Community Care Deacon, Jane Zhang, if you’d like to be involved.
+Please contact our Community Care Deacon, Monica Zhang, if you’d like to be involved.

 Commit to praying consistently for missions.